ti-cortex-m4/demo-java-virtual-threads2/readme.md

 The main purpose of thread pools is to reuse threads between executing multiple tasks.
 When tasks are submitted to a thread pool, they are inserted into a task queue.
 Tasks are retrieved from the queue by worker threads for execution.
 An additional purpose of using thread pools with a _fixed number_ of worker threads can be to limit the concurrency of a particular operation.
 They can be used in a situation when an external resource cannot process more than a predefined number of concurrent requests.

 However, since there is no need to reuse virtual threads, there is no need to use any thread pools for them.
-Instead, it is better to use semaphores with the same number of permits to limit concurrency.
+Instead, it is better to use a _Semaphore_ with the same number of permits to limit concurrency.
 Just as a thread pool contains a [queue](https://github.com/openjdk/jdk21/blob/master/src/java.base/share/classes/java/util/concurrent/ThreadPoolExecutor.java#L454) of tasks, a semaphore contains a [queue](https://github.com/openjdk/jdk21/blob/master/src/java.base/share/classes/java/util/concurrent/locks/AbstractQueuedSynchronizer.java#L319) of threads blocked on it.

 The following code, which uses a fixed pool of threads to limit concurrency when accessing some shared resource, will not benefit from the use of virtual threads: